mehtadone/PTFeeder/docs/installation.md

 Notes:
 1) You do not need to create a new API key, you will use the "Default" key from Profit Trailer.
 You will find this in your application.properties file in Profit Trailer folder, with the key default_apiKey = XXXXXXXXXXXX
 2) You can add up to 4 Exchange API keys with 1 PT Feeder License, if you wish to use PT Feeder on multiple bots.

-# After installation but before running PT Feeder

-PT Feeder does generate your Profit-Trailer configuration files for you.
-It overwrites your own PAIRS, DCA and INDICATOR configuration.

-Please make sure you run PT Feeder once before stating PT, and look at the configuration in the trading directory of Profit Trailer.
-Only start Profit Trailer if you are sure that config is how you want it to be.

 # Upgrade instructions